Page images

 EPUB

 with erroneous opinions; which, from prejudice of education or incapacity, they are prevented from bringing to the test of reason and Scripture.
-Deriving their natural growth in error from their parent stock, they have by years acquired an habitual attachment to it; at the same time that the earnest zeal even of those who might be qualified for the purpose, will not let them stop to examine the source from which it has been derived. men may be considered as not far from the kingdom of God; and it must be the earnest wish of every minister of that kingdom to bring them into it.
+Deriving their natural growth in error from their parent stock, they have by years acquired an habitual attachment to it; at the same time that the earnest zeal even of those who might be qualified for the purpose, will not let them stop to examine the source from which it has been derived.
+Such men may be considered as not far from the kingdom of God; and it must be the earnest wish of every minister of that kingdom to bring them into it.
 Could these men be but once brought acquainted with the nature of Christ's Church, they would never separate from its communion; because they would be convinced that the plan upon which Christ has established that church, must be conformed to by all, who expect to enjoy the privileges annexed

 to it.